adunc7/wonder/README.md

 ## Usage
 1. Click "Initialize Engine to Begin"
-2. Hold the Mic icon and speak, release when finished with response
+2. Hold the Mic icon and greet the agent, release the button when finished.
-3. Agent Responds with greeting
+3. The agent greets you initially with a request for a prompt.
+4. Hold the mic button and speak your request.
+When finished released the mic button.
-4. Speak your request
+5. Speak your request.
+6. The agent begins execution and will notify the user of updates.

 ## Troubleshooting
 1. Reload the page